Roman Shukhevych: Imprisonment

 After the 15 June 1934 OUN assassination of Polish Internal Affairs Minister Bronisław Pieracki, Shukhevych was arrested on 18 July and was sent to the Bereza Kartuska Prison.
 In December 1935 he was acquitted and released due to lack of incriminating evidence.

 From 19 January 1935, Shukhevych was confined to the Brygitki prison in Lwów.
 He was incarcerated for his membership in the Regional executive of the OUN.
-The lawyer in the process was his uncle Stepan Shukhevych.
+The lawyer in the trial was his uncle Stepan Shukhevych.
 Shukhevych was sentenced to three years in jail; however, because of the 1935 amnesty he was released from jail after spending half a year in the Bereza Kartuska and two years in another prison.

-During the Warsaw process against the OUN (18 November 1935 – 13 January 1936), Shukhevych was called as a witness.
+During the Warsaw trial against the OUN (18 November 1935 – 13 January 1936), Shukhevych was called as a witness.
 Shukhevych stood by his right to speak in Ukrainian for which he was fined 200 złoty.
-After greeting the court with the call "Glory to Ukraine", Shukhevych was once again interned.
+After greeting the court with the call "Glory to Ukraine", he was immediately sentenced to one day in jail.

-During the Lwów process against the OUN (25 May – 27 June 1936), Shukhevych was accused of treason, belonging to anti-government organization of OUN and convicted to three years imprisonment.
-He was released on amnesty on 27 January 1937.
+During the Lwów trial against the OUN (25 May – 27 June 1936), Shukhevych was accused of treason, belonging to anti-government organization of OUN and sentenced to three years imprisonment.
+He was released in an amnesty on 27 January 1937.

 After being released in 1937, Shukhevych set up an advertising cooperative called "Fama", which became a front for the activities of the OUN.
 Soon outlets were set up throughout Galicia, Volhynia, and within the rest of Polish territory.
 The workers of the company were members of the OUN, often recently released political prisoners.
 The company was very successful and had sections working with the press and film, publishing booklets, printing posters, selling mineral water, and compiling address listings.
 It also opened its own transportation section.